distributedlife/distributedlife.com/data/food/persimmon-jam.md

 I add the pectin and let it boil.
 Now it's time for the sugar.

 # how much sugar!?
-One recipe I looked at suggest that I use 3.5 cups of sugar for 8 lbs (3.63 kg) of persimmmon.
+One recipe I looked at suggest that I use 3.5 cups of sugar for 8 lb (3.63 kg) of persimmon.
 Another suggested I use 6 cups for 8 pieces of fruit.
 Am I making jam or flavoured sugar?

-The fruit I had were about 100-150 grams (5.3 oz) each.
+The fruit I had were about 100-150 grams (~3-5 oz) each.
 This gives me a range of 1/8 to 6/8 of a cup of sugar per piece of fruit.

 # I call mum